Looking to sell a house in California? If you need help understanding the process and legal requirements, we’ve got you covered.

 What if I don’t agree with the agent’s valuation?

 Get aligned with your agent on pricing before signing a listing agreement.
-But if you’re in disagreement on price after you’ve signed, there are some potential solutions.
+But if you’re in disagreement on the price after you’ve signed, there are some potential solutions.

-Talk to the agent to better understand how they arrived at their valuation, and go through the numbers: it’s possible they missed one or more of your home’s key features, or underreported your square footage, which may be holding back its value.
+Talk to the agent to better understand how they arrived at their valuation, and go through the numbers: it’s possible they missed one or more of your home’s key features or underreported your square footage, which may be holding back its value.

 Should I just get a pre-listing appraisal instead?